 In A Quest Called Tribe, Chicken rises out of the ocean to battle the giant octopus that was about to eat the tribe.
 The two fall back into the ocean and haven't been seen since.

-Vague Age: The pygmies appear to be young adults, but Nooby has the mindset of a child and Linsee drinks.
+Vague Age: The pygmies may appear to be small children given their size, but most of them act like adults.
 They don't even know their own ages or how long they've been around; probably as a side effect of their immortality.

 Verbal Tic: The Bubble Breathers pepper their sentences with their names when they speak.
 This is because they have bad eyesight and need to identify each other.

-You Mean X Mas: In issue 5, the pygmies celebrate Fishmas; in which they give each fish for presents.
+You Mean X Mas: In issue 5, the pygmies celebrate Fishmas; in which they give each fish to each other as presents.
 They're also visited by Red, a fat Mad Scientist in a grass skirt who abducts Nooby and clones him; the first attempt creates an Evil Twin named Newbie.